-The American Society of Anesthesiologists requires continuous monitoring of breathing through exhaled CO2 in all sedated patients needing supplemental oxygen.
-A nasal cannula monitors nasal breathing but the patient might randomly convert to mouth breathing. making it hard for the anesthesiologist to determine whether the patient has stopped breathing due to excess sedation.
-Nasal cannulas cause oxygen pooling around the patient's face and could ignite a flash-fire resulting in facial disfigurement and multimillion dollar lawsuits.
+The nasal cannula is a mandatory monitor of exhaled carbon dioxide in all sedated patients.
+A nasal cannula monitors nasal breathing but the patient might randomly convert to mouth breathing, making it hard for the anesthesiologist to determine whether the patient has stopped breathing due to excess sedation.
+The AIMS device has a single prong with two ports that pick up both nasal and oral breathing so that respiratory distress can be properly diagnosed, and the anesthesiologist can intervene to resuscitate the patient.
+Nasal cannulas also cause oxygen pooling around the patient's face and could ignite a flash-fire resulting in facial disfigurement and multimillion dollar lawsuits.
 These are preventable complications and out-of-pocket expenses for the hospital.
 The AIMS device is securely held between the upper and lower jaw teeth where intra-oral delivery of oxygen lowers the risk of fire.
-The AIMS device has a single prong with two ports that pick up both nasal and oral breathing so that respiratory distress can be properly diagnosed, and the anesthesiologist can intervene to resuscitate the patient.
-The AIMS device also prevents sedated patients from clenching their teeth, which would impede the use of airway resuscitation devices.
+The AIMS device also prevents sedated patients from involuntarily clenching their teeth, allowing for the guick placement of airway resuscitation devices in case of respiratory arrest.